pavittarsingh315/Nerastar2/README.md

 1. Added bookmarked field to post serializer to check if we bookmarked a post.
 Created a bookmark model, serializer, view to list, create, and delete bookmarks, and urls for it.
 Created action to add or remove bookmark
 2. Added a private field to profile model to see if profile is private.
 Added a field in settings to update it.
 Also created checks to not display private profiles' posts or followers
 3. Brought left widget options into left widget container.

+## 32th commit

+1. Created a media url in post model.
+Created a popper to get trending gifs.
+Refined alerts function

+# Will Now start work on migrating this app into next js